-The purpose of Index for Production in Construction (IPC) is to b.
-The statistics are used to illustrate the business trends in the sector.
+The purpose of Index for Production in Construction (IPC) is to illustrate the business trends in the sector.
 These statistics have been compiled since autumn 2014, but is in its current form comparable from January 2000 and onwards.

 2 Statistical presentation